Zulhamar18/ticket-chain-site/README.md

 ## Features

 - **Blockchain Integration**: Eliminates ticket fraud and ensures transparency.
-- **Cryptocurrency Payments**: Supports payments using PI Network and other cryptocurrencies.
+- **Cryptocurrency Payments**: Supports payments using BNB and other cryptocurrencies.
 - **Multi-Event Support**: Covers sporting events, concerts, flights, and more.
 - **Eco-Friendly**: Reduces the need for paper tickets with digital solutions.
 - **Global Accessibility**: Seamless ticketing for users worldwide.